• Skip to main content

 • Use only half of the amount of each ingredient listed above.

-• Follow the instructions above to combine the sugar and butter and then the flours and baking powder.
+• Follow the instructions above to cream the sugar and butter and then fold in the flours and baking powder.

 • Form the mixture into one ball and place on the baking paper.